Good oral health does not need to be complicated or expensive.

 He also researches, writes and co-authors some of our informational content.

-Away from the computer Chris likes to travel, play various versions of Mario Kart, and watch Jurassic Park.
+Away from the computer Chris likes to travel and enjoys a game of chess.

 Media / Press Coverage